pvass24/aws-modernization-with-neon/content/3_ModuleTwo/34_GHActionsSetup.md

 1. Navigate to the "Actions" tab in your repository
 2. You'll see "Create Neon Twin" workflow starting automatically
 3. Click on the running workflow to see detailed progress
+4. This will take about 3-5 mins to complete

 ![Initial Run](/images/initial-run.png)